Bindi Irwin Gets Engaged to Chandler Powell on Her 21st Birthday

 Crickey!
 Bindi Irwin has something extra special to celebrate on her 21st birthday: She's engaged!

-The Dancing With the Stars alum and accepted a proposal from her longtime love Chandler Powell on Wednesday, she announced on Instagram.
+The Dancing With the Stars alum accepted a proposal from her longtime love Chandler Powell on Wednesday, she announced on Instagram.

 "On my birthday I said ‘yes' and ‘forever' to the love of my life," she wrote alongside a series of pictures which showed off her stunning sparkler.
 "Chandler, close to 6 years ago I fell in love with you and every day since has been a whirlwind of adventure and true happiness.
 I'm so looking forwarding to spending our forever together as your wife.
 Here's to a lifetime of friendship, purpose and unconditional love.—Now let's get married already!"